Spain national wheelchair handball team

 The Spain national wheelchair handball team is the national wheelchair handball team of Spain and is controlled by the Royal Spanish Handball Federation.

 History

 The Spanish team played there first game on 31 October 2021 against Portugal in León.
 They lost the game 10–26 (Halftime 2–13).

 On 1 and 2 July 2022 they participated at the 2022 Euro Hand 4 All a 4 nations friendly tournament in France.
 Against Belgium they were able to win there first game.
 The game for place 3 they won again against Belgium and secured the bronze medal.

 They are participating at the first 2022 World and European Wheelchair Handball Championship in Portugal.

+The greatest rivalry is against Portugal, which they had also there first game.
+Since 2022 they play each other at the Troféu Internacional Vida.
+Portugal won both editions.

 Competitive record

 European Wheelchair Handball Nations’ Tournament

 They did not participated at the European Wheelchair Handball Nations’ Tournament.